markusmobius/go-domdistiller/README.md

 Fortunately, according to [research][4] by Mohammad Ghasemisharif et al. (2018) they expect that this modification has minimal effects on extraction results, so we feel confident going forward with the port.

-## Comparison with master branch
+## Comparison with the main branch

-This stable branch contains the ported code of DOM Distiller without any additional heuristics, while the master branch adds some stuff from Go-Readability.
+This stable branch is the faithful port of original DOM Distiller which only receive bug fixes while the main branch adds some insights from Go-Readability.

 Both should be stable enough to use, but you may prefer to use this stable branch if you want to use the one that as close as original DOM Distiller.

 ## Comparison with Go-Readability